-A strong case can therefore be made for the development of a biomonitoring tool for quantifying the degree to which riverine TRP concentrations impact upon the macroinvertebrate community in the UK.
-Such a metric would complement existing eutrophication indicators for WFD classification (e.g. TDI, MTR) and align with other macroinvertebrate community based indices developed for other stressors (e.g. Proportion of Sediment-sensitive Invertebrates [PSI]; Extence et al. 2013; Turley et al. 2016).
+Therefore, the development of a biomonitoring tool for quantifying the degree to which riverine TRP concentrations impact upon the macroinvertebrate community in the UK would be beneficial.
+Such a metric would complement existing eutrophication indicators for WFD classification (e.g. TDI, MTR) and align with other macroinvertebrate community base indices developed for other stressors (e.g. Proportion of Sediment-sensitive Invertebrates [PSI]; Extence et al. 2013).
 Ideally, such a tool could be applied to routinely collected macroinvertebrate data and retrospectively applied to historic data sets.
-In this paper, we detail the development and testing of a new family-level macroinvertebrate index, the Total
+In this paper, we detail the development

-- Reactive Phosphorus Index (TRPI), and assess its ability to characterise the effects of TRP on riverine ecosystems.
-Specifically, we: - 1.
-Explore whether there is a statistical relationship between family-level macroinvertebrate community data and TRP at the national scale; - 2.
-Compare the strength of macroinvertebrate-TRP relationships with traditional biological measures of eutrophication, including diatom and macrophyte community composition; - Use case studies and national data, to assess whether a TRP macroinvertebrate biomonitoring index provides additional information to that available using existing metrics, such as evidence of ecological effects not detecting using traditional metrics; - 4.
-Assess the ability of macroinvertebrate biomonitoring to identify changing TRP pressures using specific case studies;
+- and testing of a new family-level macroinvertebrate index, the Total Reactive Phosphorus Index (TRPI), and assess its ability to characterise the effects of TRP on riverine ecosystems.
+Specifically, we: - Explore whether there is a statistical relationship between family-level macroinvertebrate community data and TRP nationally; - To compare the strength of macroinvertebrate relationships with TRP to traditional biological measures of eutrophication, including diatom and macrophyte community composition; - 3.
+Using case studies and national data, to assess whether a TRP macroinvertebrate biomonitoring index provides additional information unavailable using existing metrics; - 4.
+To assess the ability of macroinvertebrate biomonitoring to identify changing TRP pressures using specific case studies;

-2. Methodology
+124 2.
+Methodology